Deyber2000/AirBnB_clone/README.md

   * *Usage*: `all` or `all <class>` or `<class>.all()`

 Prints the string representations of all instances of a given class.
-If no class name is provided, the command prints all instances of every class.
+If no class name is provided, prints all instances of every class.

 ```
 $ ./console.py